 How quickly do applicants learn if they have been selected or approved for a scholarship?

-If an applicant is turned down for a full scholarship, can he or she apply for a half scholarship?
+If an applicant is turned down for a Full Scholarship, can he or she apply for a Partial Scholarship?

 What information about me do you make public?

 Are scholarships transferable?
 For example, can the designated recipient transfer the scholarship to someone else in the same organization?

 What are the Great Challenges of Health and Medicine?

 For the purposes of TEDMED’s program, the Great Challenges of Health and Medicine are defined as complex problems with medical and non-medical causes, effects and dimensions.
 As such, these Challenges cannot be solved through any one-shot solution, magic bullet, laboratory breakthrough or test-tube cure.

 For this reason, Great Challenges such as childhood obesity, the caregiver crisis, and the others on our list must be addressed by examining many factors simultaneously – not just medical and scientific, but also social, economic, environmental, political, legal, ethical and more.

 What is the Great Challenges Program?

 TEDMED’s Great Challenges Program provides an online platform for our multi-disciplinary community to engage in year-round dialog on 20 difficult and persistent Challenges in health and medicine.
 The Challenges were selected by the TEDMED community.